 We don’t assign formal homework to our students.
 It’s actually a district policy, but we also don’t believe that homework serves any real purpose other than causing frustration at home and making work for students.
 Instead, we assign a list of activities students can do at home instead of homework.
 We get WAY more engagement and everyone loves it.[Read more…] about Amazing Activities Students Can Do Instead of Homework

 When it’s cold outside, a good winter book is a great way to cozy up and spend the cold months.
 We love to read picture books to our students in Grade Four and Five.
 Older students love picture books and they love to be read to just as much as younger students.

-Picture books are a great way to teach specific comprehension skills, show examples for different types of writing, teach poetic devices and show how grammar is used in real=world situations.
+Picture books are a great way to teach specific comprehension skills, show examples of different types of writing, teach poetic devices and show how grammar is used in real-world situations.

 Having a great book is just part of the equation.
 Next, we’ll talk about some of the ways we get kids to read.[Read more…] about Cozy Up With Great Winter Books